 THE EXTERNAL BACKGROUND

 Coming into 2019, there was an expectation that the year ahead was going to be more challenging for a variety of reasons, and that is exactly how it turned out.
 Global growth slowed as the year progressed.
-Thankfully, the economic recession was not experienced, but rather it was a year of modest growth, muted inflationary pressures and considerable uncertainty emanating from the US/China trade dispute, Brexit and a generally more uncertain and fractious global geo-political environment.
-It is true to say at the moment that global politics are much more worrying than economic fundamentals, but of course, politics have a way of feeding into sentiment and economic outcomes.
+Thankfully, the economic recession was not experienced, but rather it was a year of modest growth, muted inflationary pressures, and considerable uncertainty emanating from the US/China trade dispute, Brexit, and a generally more uncertain and fractious global geo-political environment.
+At the moment global politics are much more worrying than economic fundamentals, but of course, politics have a way of feeding into sentiment and economic outcomes.
 So how optimistic is the economic and financial outlook for 2020?

-Looking ahead to 2020, it is possible to be somewhat more optimistic, but it would be naïve to become complacent about the very real risks and challenges.
+It is possible to be somewhat more optimistic however it would be naïve to become complacent about the very real risks and challenges.
 The stuff that was relevant last year will likely remain relevant over the coming year.

-- Donald Trump faces an election in November and he will be keen to avoid a sharp slowdown in his domestic economy caused by a trade war with China.
-Consequently, progress on the trade dispute has been made and on January 15th he signed a Phase 1 trade agreement with China.
+- Donald Trump facing an election in November will be keen to avoid a sharp slowdown in his domestic economy caused by a trade war with China.
+Consequently, progress on the trade dispute has been made.
+He signed a Phase 1 trade agreement with China on January 15th.
 This removes the immediate threat of an all-out trade war, but there can be no guarantees that there could be a further outbreak of trade hostilities down the road.
 It is hard to see the Chinese delivering on all of their commitments.
 There is a distinct risk that Trump might direct some of his trade ire towards the EU.

 - The situation between the US and Iran is obviously a source of concern, not least because of the potential impact on oil prices.
 This situation appears to have eased, but anything is possible in a US election year.